-- When a student is absent, the student must call the Medical Radiation Sciences Administrative Assistant at 416-596-3101 ext.
+- When a learner is absent, the learner must call the Medical Radiation Sciences Administrative Assistant at 416-596-3101 ext.
 3474 and leave a message on the voicemail OR email mrsaa@michener.ca prior to the first class on the day of absence or as early as possible.
 The MRS AA will be responsible for notifying the appropriate professor(s). - ii.
-If the student has a fever, and/or gastrointestinal or upper respiratory tract symptoms, the student must be free of the fever, gastrointestinal or upper respiratory tract symptoms for 48 hours before considering returning to class/lab. - iii.
-If a compulsory evaluation has been missed and the student is requesting special academic consideration based on illness or injury, the U of T Verification of Student Illness or Injury Form must be completed and submitted to Michener Health Services.
-In the absence of a Verification of Illness or Injury Form, no special academic consideration will be provided.
-If the student is not requesting special academic consideration, the U of T Verification of Illness or Injury Form is not required. - iv.
-For absences other than illness, where the student is requesting special academic consideration, the acceptable documentation to be submitted will be determined on a caseby-case basis, to be discussed with the Academic Chair.
+If the learner has a fever, and/or gastrointestinal or upper respiratory tract symptoms, the learner must be free of the fever, gastrointestinal or upper respiratory tract symptoms for 48 hours before considering returning to class/lab. - iii.
+If a compulsory evaluation has been missed and the learner is requesting special academic consideration based on illness or injury, the U of T Verification of Student Illness or Injury form must be completed and submitted to Michener Health Services.
+In the absence of a Verification of Student Illness or Injury form, no special academic consideration will be provided.
+If the learner is not requesting special academic consideration, the U of T Verification of Student Illness or Injury form is not required. - iv.
+For absences other than illness, where the learner is requesting special academic consideration, the acceptable documentation to be submitted will be determined on a caseby-case basis, to be discussed with the Chair (Academic Programs).
 Please arrange a meeting through the MRS Administrative Assistant.